hashicorp/terraform-provider-aws/website/docs/r/ecr_registry_scanning_configuration.html.markdown

 In addition to all arguments above, the following attributes are exported:

-- `id` - The registry ID the scanning configuration applies to.
+* `registry_id` - The registry ID the scanning configuration applies to.

-## Timeouts

-`aws_ecr_registry_scanning_configuration` provides the following [Timeouts](https://www.terraform.io/docs/configuration/blocks/resources/syntax.html#operation-timeouts)
-configuration options:

-- `delete` - (Default `20 minutes`) How long to wait for a scanning configuration to be deleted.

 ## Import